 The Panel will continue to keep developments in international M&A practice under review and will consider amendments to the Rules if they are deemed necessary or appropriate.
-The Executive maintains strong working relationships with international takeover authorities including our colleagues on the European Securities and Markets Authority's Shareholder Transactions Working Group and the UK Takeover Panel.
+The Executive maintains strong working relationships with international takeover authorities including our colleagues on the European Securities and Markets Authority's Shareholder Transactions Working Group, the UK Takeover Panel and other international takeover authorities.